tldr-pages/tldr/pages/openbsd/df.md

 `df`

-- Display all filesystems and their disk usage in human-readable form (based on powers of 1024):
+- Display all filesystems and their disk usage in [h]uman-readable form (based on powers of 1024):

 `df -h`